Darfur genocide (2023–present): El Fasher siege and other developments (2024–2025)

-Following the genocide against the Masalit, the RSF tightened its siege of El Fasher, which was home to hundreds of thousands of non-Arab refugees.
-In April 2025, the Abu Shouk and Zamzam refugee camps outside of the city were massacred several times by the RSF and allied Arab militias, killing hundreds of people between April and August.
-In the aftermath of the fall of El Fasher to the RSF in October, tens of thousands of people, mostly non-Arab civilians and particularly the Zaghawa people, were killed in the El Fasher massacre.
-Also subject to ethnically driven massacres by the RSF are other areas in Darfur and parts of the region of Kordofan, including villages around Tawila and Kutum in North Darfur and rural areas in other Darfuri states.
-Accusations of genocide have additionally been made regarding the wanton massacres of civilians in villages in Gezira State and states around the White Nile.
+In May 2024 the RSF tightened its siege of El Fasher, which was home to hundreds of thousands of non-Arab refugees.
+In April 2025, the Abu Shouk and Zamzam refugee camps outside of the city were attacked several times by the RSF and allied Arab militias, killing hundreds of people between April and August.
+In the aftermath of the fall of El Fasher to the RSF in October, tens of thousands of people, mostly non-Arab civilians (particularly the Zaghawa), were killed in the El Fasher massacre.
+About 500,000 people have fled El Fasher since the city fell to the RSF.
+Many RSF fighters were reported to be using Chinese-made drones to accelerate the speed of killings near the city.
+An estimated 200,000 civilians were trapped in El Fasher at the time of its capture, with many believed to have been systematically killed.